apache/sling-site/src/main/jbake/content/documentation/bundles/repository-initialization.md

 The `SlingRepositoryInitializer` mechanism (short: repoinit) allows for running code before the `SlingRepository` service is registered.
 This is useful for initialization and content migration purposes.

+The code (in form of statements) being executed through repoinit ensures that the repository has a certain state.
+In case the repository cannot be set up as being mandated through the repoinit statements the startup of the repository **fails**.
+This may happen in case the existing parent nodes have node type restrictions which don't allow for the new repository state or in general when the existing node/property state is conflicting with the target one.

+For historical reasons two statements deviate from that by not failing in case the desired repository state cannot be achieved:

+1. `create path` will not touch/modify existing nodes (i.e. does neither adjust primary nor mixin types if they differ), therefore it has been deprecated and replaced by `ensure nodes` (SLING-11736)[https://issues.apache.org/jira/browse/SLING-11736]
+1. `set principal ACL` will not fail in case the principal ACL cannot be applied for whatever reason, therefore it has been deprecated and replaced by `ensure princial ACL` (SLING-10281)[https://issues.apache.org/jira/browse/SLING-10281]

 Starting with version 1.1.40 of the bundle `org.apache.sling.jcr.repoinit` repoinit scripts are safely executed also in environments with a shared repository; this is implemented by a retry-mechanism with randomized delays.

 ## SlingRepositoryInitializer